Skip to main content

 About this campground

 We all know about Western Australia’s famous coastal attractions.
 If you fancy something different, check out the lesser-known natural landscapes of our state’s interior.
-This reserve is in the Great Victoria Desert.
-200km north of Laverton, we can all agree it’s remote.
+This reserve is in the Great Victoria Desert, 200km north of Laverton and we can all agree, it’s remote.
 This will hit the spot for lovers of wilderness camping adventures.

 The reserve is a haven and refuge for plants and wildlife that live in the dry and desert regions of Western Australia.
 Yeo Lake, in the reserve is classed as one of the Important Wetlands in Australia.